 “Michelle, is a sommelier and we’ve both been wine collectors for many years,” DeWitt explained in a Tuesday press release.
 “We found ourselves seeking a concept that would allow us to sample wines before committing and spending hundreds on a bottle that we may not love.
 And so, Vinotopia was born.”

-Opening April 30 at Legacy Hall, Vinotopia is the latest FB Society invention, and it dares to reimagine the wine lover’s experience.
+Vinotopia is the latest FB Society invention in Legacy Hall, and it dares to reimagine the wine lover’s experience.
 It’s a social, communal space, offering premium wine available at the pop of a cork.
 Vinotopia invites guests to linger, and taste new wines to find new favorites, guided by their on-site sommeliers.

 DeWitt and his business partner, FB Society CEO Jack Gibbons, made a name with the ambitious, innovative restaurants and concepts.
 Their other brands include Vestals premium catering, Bingham House event venue, Unlawful Assembly Brewing Co. and the non-profit Furlough Kitchen.

 This isn’t even the first time they have experimented with wine; Sixty Vines, their take on a California wine bar.
 Sixty Vines famously features a long line of wines on tap, from light pinot noirs and rose, to a complex Chardonnay that they call “a bakery in a glass.”